-As of April 30, 2022, we had cash and cash equivalents of \$1.3 billion and restricted cash of \$1.8 million.
+As of July 31, 2022, we had cash and cash equivalents of \$1.3 billion and restricted cash of \$1.8 million.
 Our cash and cash equivalents primarily consist of cash on hand and highly liquid investments in money market funds.
 Our restricted cash constitutes cash on deposit with financial institutions in support of letters of credit in favor of landlords for non-cancelable operating lease agreements.
-We have generated significant operating losses from our operations as reflected in our accumulated deficit of \$584.3 million as of April 30, 2022, and negative cash flows from operations in fiscal 2022.
+We have generated significant operating losses from our operations as reflected in our accumulated deficit of \$659.1 million as of July 31, 2022, and negative cash flows from operations for the six months ended July 31, 2021.
 We expect to continue to incur operating losses and generate negative cash flows from operations for the foreseeable future due to the investments we intend to make as described above, and as a result we may require additional capital resources to execute strategic initiatives to grow our business.

 On November 23, 2020, we entered into a loan and security agreement with HSBC Ventures USA Inc, (the "Loan Agreement").
-The Loan Agreement provides us a revolving line of credit, which expires November 23, 2023.
-Under the Loan Agreement, we are able to borrow up to \$50.0 million.
-Interest on any drawdown under the revolving line of credit accrues at the adjusted LIBOR plus 3.00%.
-We also incur a commitment fee of 0.30% for any unused portion of the credit facility.
-As of April 30, 2022, we had no balance outstanding under the Loan Agreement.
-The Loan Agreement includes customary restrictive covenants and in the event we borrow amounts under the agreement, we will become subject to a number of covenants that may limit our ability to, among other things, transfer or dispose of assets, pay dividends or make distributions, incur additional indebtedness, create liens, make investments, loans and acquisitions, engage in transactions with affiliates, merge or consolidate with other companies, and sell substantially all of our assets.
-We are currently in compliance with all covenants under the Loan Agreement.
+The Loan Agreement provided us a revolving line of credit, which expired November 23, 2023.
+Under the Loan Agreement, we were able to borrow up to \$50.0 million.
+Interest on any drawdown under the revolving line of credit would accrue at the adjusted LIBOR plus 3.00%.
+We would also incur a commitment fee of 0.30% for any unused portion of the credit facility.
+On July 28, 2022, we terminated the Loan Agreement in accordance with the terms of the agreement and had no balance outstanding upon termination.